hamzasalahds/hospital_database/README.md

 -----------------------------------------------------------------------------------
 ##	<div align="center"> Database Modeling Process </div> 	 ##
 1.	**Requirements Gathering**
-	*	Summarized all users’ requirements, creating a Statement of Requirements.
+	*	Created a Statement of Requirements by summarizing all users’ requirements.
 2.	**Building a Conceptual Model**
   	*	Provided a high-level overview of the hospital domain and the things involved in this domain.
 3.	**Building a Logical - Physical Model**